qazxcdswe123/search-obsidian-in-google/README.md

   - Vault Name (Optional): Used when you want to click the search result to open the file in Obsidian.
 You can find the name by clicking the vault icon in the bottom left corner of Obsidian.

 ### Install manually
-Since the plugin is still under [review](https://github.com/obsidianmd/obsidian-releases/pull/1823), you can install it manually.
 1. Download the latest release from [here](https://github.com/qazxcdswe123/search-obsidian-in-google/releases/tag/1.0.0)
 2. Open the plugin folder in Obsidian, create a folder named `search-obsidian-in-google` and put the `main.js`, `manifest.json`, and `index.css` in it.
 3. Install [Chrome extension](https://chrome.google.com/webstore/detail/search-obsidian-in-google/dkefnggaipjamcbnjdlapgilhlaikbme) in Chrome, configure it properly.